-The last pair is added by the Server; the name is "REQUEST_ID" and the value is a unique id assigned to the client request.
+The last pair is added by the Server; the name is "REQUEST\ID" and the value is a unique id assigned to the client request.

-- 1 allowed max bandwidth, as double - 1 wants table (i.e. subscription) notifications flag, as boolean
+- 1 allowed max bandwidth, as double Edition note: Bandwidth Control is an optional feature, available depending on Edition and License Type.
+To know what features are enabled by your license, please see the License tab of the Monitoring Dashboard (by default, available at /dashboard). - 1 wants table (i.e. subscription) notifications flag, as boolean